Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :param transactionHash: The transaction to query.
    :type transactionHash: |grpc-transaction-hash|_
-   :returns: The status of the transaction.
+   :returns: The status of the transaction, or ``null`` if either the transaction
+             or block hash is malformed or doesn't exist.
    :rtype: ``JsonResponse`` with ``?TransactionStatus`` (see JSON schema below)

    .. collapse:: View JSON schema